dfelinto/blender-manual/manual/animation/motion_paths.rst

       (not for *Around Current Frame* Onion-skinning method).
    Step
       Allows displaying one point for every *n* frames on the path.
-      Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Views.
+      Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Viewport.

 Cache/Bone Cache
    From, To